CheshtaArora87/sample2/README.md

 ## Description
-The Connector Library is designed to be added as a dependency to other microservices.
-It provides centralized validation of the configDefinitions provided by a service at their startup and publishes them to a RabbitMQ queue.
-This allows the Configuration Service to update and manage configuration definitions dynamically.
+The Connector Library provides a mechanism for microservices to validate and manage configurations at startup.
+It automatically scans the config.json file of the service, performs validation, and publishes configuration definitions to a RabbitMQ queue.

 ### Features

-- Automatic Validation: Ensures that services provide correctly structured configuration definitions.
+- Automatic Validation: The library scans the content of config.json of service during the startup of service and ensures that the service provide correctly structured configuration definitions.
+- Enum-Based Configuration Validation: Scans all enum classes implementing ConfigChecker and ensures all enum values exist in config.json.
+If any are missing, the service build and startup fail.
-- RabbitMQ Integration: Publishes validated configurations to RabbitMQ for dynamic updates.
+- RabbitMQ Integration: Publishes validated configuration definitions to RabbitMQ for dynamic updates.
-- Runtime Validation: Ensures that services use only those configurations they have registered.
 - Logging & Debugging: Includes structured logging with Trace-ID & Correlation-ID for better tracking.

+### Validation
+1. Load config.json

+- Reads config.json at startup.
+- Ensures configDefinitions are present and not empty.
+- Validates that each configuration has a configName and at least one warehouseProcess.
+- Checks that each warehouseProcess has a processName and a definition.

+2. Validate Enum Configurations

+- Scans the package com.addverb for classes implementing ConfigChecker.
+- Ensures that only enums implement ConfigChecker.
+- Checks if all values from these enums exist in config.json.

+3. Publishing Configuration Definitions to RabbitMQ queue

+- Sends the validated configuration definitions to a RabbitMQ queue using ConfigPublisher.
+- If publishing fails, the service startup is also halted.

+4. Failure Handling

+- If any validation step fails, an error is logged.
+- The service build fails, preventing startup.
+- Detailed failure messages are provided in logs1. .

 ## Dependencies
 - `Java` - 17